Stocks tumble again as Fed rate hike anxiety grips Wall Street – KION546

 The change in sentiment on Wall Street has been sharp and sudden.

 Only two weeks ago, the CNN Business Fear & Greed Index, which looks at the CBOE Volatility Index (VIX) and six other measures of investor sentiment, was showing signs of Greed.
-The index is now in Fear mode.
+The index is now in Neutral mode after dipping into Fear territory on Friday.
 The VIX has soared more than 30% in the past week.

+Investors are once again considering all the risks in the market and global economy.
+It’s not just inflation after all.

+“Uncertainty remains high over the course of inflation, energy prices, the war in Ukraine, and economic policy in China, so investors should remain alert to the risk of more adverse scenarios,” said Mark Haefele, chief investment Officer at UBS Global Wealth Management in a report.
+“We see this as a time to be selective.”

 The-CNN-Wire